tgarbiak/linux-cheatsheet/README.md

  - `--backup` backup files before removing
  - `--system` if user is a system user
 - `deluser <username> <groupname>` removes a user from a group (user still exists)
+- `groups <username>` list groups user with `<username>` is member of
+ - when you add new user it's good to check to which groups typical user belongs to and add new user to them to
 - `delgroup <groupname>` removes a group
  - `--only-if-empty` only remove the group if there are no users in it

 ## Applications
 - `which <application>` tells where the `<application>` is located, e.g. `which grep => /bin/grep`